Let me guess.

 Something like listwithchris.com or northernmichiganproperties.com will do the trick.
 Make sure your domain name fits in with the niche and audience you identified in step one.
 Also, don’t forget to do a quick search on the major social media channels like Facebook, Instagram, and Twitter to see if you can create social media accounts under the same name.

-You can see if your desired domain name is available and get started with a free domain here.
+You can see if your desired domain name is available and get started with a domain here.

 3. Get started with a website builder

 Ready for some good news?
 The hard part of building your website is over!

 Yes, I’m feeling your skepticism through the screen.
 But real estate software has gotten a lot better in the last decade, and building a website isn’t the coding nightmare it used to be.

 Website builders have come a long way with customizable templates, image libraries, mobile-responsive capabilities, and easy MLS integration.
 You’ll be able to start getting your website design laid out in a matter of minutes.

 Don’t worry, you don’t have to build your whole website in one sitting.
 However, you should plan to get the first five essential pages up and running before you start sharing your website.